Before I jump into a discussion on what may or may not be the best stand-up comedy books available on the market today, keep this in mind:

-Here’s a comment from an email I received from a customer:
+Here’s a comment from an email I received from another Member:

 But don’t let me discourage you from getting your hands on every book on stand-up comedy that you can if you believe that they will help you reach your stand-up comedy goals.

 Just look at those questions again at the top of this page, then here’s what I recommend that you do if you are so inclined: